 Seminary tuition assistance is normally granted for the total number of credit hours required in the academic program in which a student is enrolled, plus 3 additional hours.

-When a student receives a grade of "F" in a course, any seminary tuition assistance granted for that course must be returned to the seminary.
-The amount of tuition assistance given for that course will be posted to the student's account for the term in which the student is next enrolled and must be paid according to the financial agreements for that term.
+When a student receives a grade of "F" in a course, any Seminary tuition aid granted for that course will need to be repaid as follows:

+- For the first failed course: repayment of 50% of tuition aid - For the second failed course: repayment of 75% of tuition aid - For the third and subsequent failed courses: repayment of 100% of tuition aid

-Students may receive 6 hours of withdrawal without seminary tuition assistance consequences.
-Credit hours taken beyond the allowable number of hours of seminary tuition assistance will be billed at the full tuition rate.
+Students may receive 6 hours of withdrawal without reduction in seminary tuition assistance.
+Credit hours taken beyond the allowable number of hours will be ineligible for tuition assistance.
+Students are responsible for repaying full tuition aid scholarships awarded for courses failed due to Academic Misconduct.